-Sidibé was born in Mali in 1936, where he is still based.
+Sidibé was born in Mali in 1935 and passed in 2016.
 His work has been exhibited extensively.
-In 2012 the DePaul University Art Museum, Chicago, organized an exhibition title Studio Malick in collaboration with Gwinzegal/diChroma Photography that traveled to Cornell Fine Arts Museum at Rollins College, Florida, and will be on view at the Frances Lehman Loeb Art Center at Vassar College in Spring 2014.
+In 2012, the DePaul University Art Museum, Chicago, organized an exhibition titled Studio Malick in collaboration with Gwinzegal/diChroma Photography that traveled to Cornell Fine Arts Museum at Rollins College, Florida, and to the Frances Lehman Loeb Art Center at Vassar College in Spring 2014.
 In 2008, a solo exhibition was organized by Fotografiemuseum (FOAM), Amsterdam, the Netherlands.
 It traveled to Musée Nicéphore Niépce, Chalon-sur Saône.
 Both solo exhibitions were accompanied by catalogues.
-In 2008 his work was also shown at the University Art Gallery at the University of San Diego, California,
+In 2008, his work was also shown at the University Art Gallery at the University of San Diego, California.

 Sidibé has work in numerous public and private collections including the Museum of Modern Art, New York, the Metropolitan Museum of Art, New York, the Getty Museum, California, the Brooklyn Museum, New York, the San Francisco Museum of Modern Art, California, the Baltimore Museum of Art, Maryland, the Birmingham Museum of Art, Alabama, the Philadelphia Museum of Art, Pennsylvania, and the Rhode Island School of Design Museum.
 He was awarded the International Center of Photography Infinity Award for Lifetime Achievement (2008), the Golden Lion for Lifetime Achievement Award by the Board of La Biennale di Venezia (2007) when he was included in Think with the Senses Feel with the Mind, curated by Robert Storr at the 52nd Annual Venice Biennale, and the Hasselblad Award (2003).